tuokaikyle/portfolio/src/content/frontPage.md

 #### A Brief Introduction

 - Currently I consider myself a _junior level_ web developer.
-- I use _React_ and NodeJS in most of my projects.
+- I like to use _React_, Next, Node and Tailwindcss in most of my web projects.
-- I also use Vue and Next.
-- I love _Tailwind_!
+- _Go_ Programming Language sits pretty top in my learning list.
-- I am proactively exploring other trending technologies like Serverless, GraphQL, Kubernetes and Cloud Computing.
+- I am proactively exploring other trending technologies like Serverless, GraphQL, Kubernetes and CDK.
 - I hold the _AWS_ certificate of Solutions Architect - Associate.
+- I am also interested in _Machine Learning_, especially Natural language processing (NLP).
+- For Machine Learning projects, I use _fastAPI_ and jinja to present what I have done.

 #### Other than Programming